 Learn more about the impact LEAP is having on Black farm families like the Elys of Barlow Bend, Alabama.

 John Deere, in partnership with the National Black Growers Council (NBGC) and the Thurgood Marshall College Fund (TMCF), established the LEAP (Legislation, Education, Advocacy and Production Systems) coalition in 2020 to help eliminate barriers created by Heirs Property and provide resources to advance the lives and livelihoods of Black farmers.
-LEAP is dedicated to ensuring the long-term sustainability of over 60 million acres of land currently owned or farmed by Black farmers.
+LEAP is dedicated to ensuring the long-term sustainability of less than 5 million acres of land currently owned or farmed by Black farmers.

 Heirs' Property is land jointly owned by descendants of someone who didn't leave a legal will, thereby leaving them without a clear title.
 The land is passed to surviving family members by way of fractional ownership—meaning any heir can divide or sell the land.
 This is the leading cause of involuntary land loss among Black landowners.
 Other factors include lack of access to resources and information, and distrust in judicial and legal systems.